-All Your Phuket Diving Questions Answered!
+All Your Phuket Diving FAQ’s Answered!

+We’ve condensed all the Phuket diving FAQ’s onto one page so you can get your answers fast.
 Scuba Diving in Phuket may be a little different from where you’ve dived before or it may be your very first time.
 Our staff are always happy to help you answer any questions you have via email or telephone but we’ve still compiled a list of frequently asked questions for your convenience.

 If you question isn’t answered below then please do contact us at email@example.com to get even the strangest query answered